-The highest rank a Boy Scout can achieve began as a sort of “super merit badge” for Scouts who earned 21 other merit badges, five of them required.
+The highest rank a Scouts BSA member can achieve began as a sort of “super merit badge” for Scouts who earned 21 other merit badges, five of them required.

 Say “Eagle Scout” and the mind’s eye instantly sees a youth who exemplifies being trustworthy, loyal, helpful, friendly, and all those other good things in the Scout Law.
 Eagle Scouts are such well-known symbols of Scouting’s finest that it’s hard to believe they haven’t always been around.